-But in case you forgot to stretch or cool down or it's been awhile since you've worked out like that, try easing the pain naturally by drinking a glass of tart cherry juice.
-Researchers seem to think that the anthrocyanins and nutrients found in cherry juice work to fight inflammation and help repair muscles.
+But in case you forgot to stretch or cool down, or it's been a while since you've worked out like that, try easing the pain naturally by drinking a glass of tart cherry juice [source].
+Researchers have shown that the antioxidant power of polyphenols in cherry juice works to fight inflammation and help repair muscles [source].

 4. Massage with lavender

-Lavender-infused massage oil can also help with muscle soreness.
-Lavender has long been used for numerous maladies and its calming effects, but did you know it’s also great for easing pain?
-Massage itself can help with muscle pain because the manipulation of muscles helps warm them up and aids in the release of lactic acid build-up (source).
+Massage itself can help with muscle pain because the manipulation of muscles helps to warm them up and relax them.
 Using lavender is a one-two punch on muscle pain.
 A healing balm can also help.

 5. Take an Epsom salt bath

-Epsom salts and a hot bath are one of the best ways to relieve muscle cramping and soreness.
-At a cellular level, magnesium works with calcium as muscles relax and contract.
-Painful muscle spasms and cramping can be relieved with magnesium.
-The magnesium is readily absorbed through skin as you soak in the bath.
-It can also be taken orally.
+Epsom salt in a hot bath is widely thought to be one of the best ways to relieve muscle cramping and soreness.
+At a cellular level, magnesium works in balance with calcium as the muscles relax and contract [source].

 6. Make a cayenne and ginger muscle rub

-Capsaicin is a compound found in hot peppers is a natural pain reliever.
-When topically applied to the skin, the capsaicin tricks your brain into thinking it's been exposed to extreme heat, which results in a release of neurotransmitters that eventually block the pain (source).
-This DIY achy muscle rub contains cayenne pepper and ginger.
-The ginger contains other compounds that have anti-inflammatory and pain relieving benefits.
+Capsaicin, a compound found in hot peppers, is a natural pain reliever.
+When applied to the skin, the capsaicin tricks your brain into thinking it's been exposed to extreme heat, which results in a release of neurotransmitters that eventually block the pain [source].

 The coconut and almond oils work as carrier oils to prevent irritation.
 The shea butter adds extra moisturizing and helps with absorption, as do the carrier oils.
 The beeswax is there mainly for texture but also has healing benefits.
 Each of the essential oils provides healing and anti-inflammatory relief.

-- Gently heat coconut and olive oils in a glass measuring cup or jar in the microwave or place it in a small pan or simmering water.
+- Gently heat coconut and olive oils in a glass measuring cup or jar in the microwave, or place it in a small pan of simmering water.

 - Add the ground ginger and cayenne.
 Let stand for 30–60 minutes in a warm place.

-- Place the the beeswax into a measuring cup and set into a pan of simmering water.
-Allow to melt.
-Be careful as the wax will be very, very hot after it melts.
+- Place the the beeswax in a measuring cup and set that into a pan of simmering water.
+Allow the wax to melt.
+Be careful as it will be very, very hot after it melts.
 Add the shea butter and stir until melted.
 Keep warm.

-- Strain the cayenne and ginger infused oil through cheesecloth set over a mesh strainer into the measuring cup with the beeswax and shea butter.
+- Strain the cayenne and ginger infused oil into the measuring cup with the beeswax and shea butter by running it through cheesecloth set over a mesh strainer.
 (Warm the oil again if it's too thick to strain.)

 - Stir well.
-Remove from heat and let cool slightly before adding the essential oils.
+Remove from the heat and let it cool slightly before adding the essential oils.
 Stir gently until combined.

 - Will keep for several months.
 Use as often as needed.